 Riding a bike in the Hebrides is much like riding a bike anywhere else.
 However, with a daily distance to cycle that may be 20 or 30 miles and confirmed accommodation to reach by late afternoon, you are making a commitment to yourself that you will achieve the day’s target.
 Although that’s easy on a sunny day with a tailwind, even if it’s rainy and the wind is against your travel direction, you need to be prepared to cover the distance (or find a large taxi and be prepared to pay the fare).

-The bikes are regularly serviced and checked before hire, but you’ll need to understand that occasional small tasks, such as adjusting a mudguard, changing handlebar/saddle heights or puncture repairs may be necessary during your travel (using the tools we provide with the bikes).
+The bikes are serviced and checked before every hire, but you’ll need to understand that occasional small tasks, such as adjusting a mudguard, changing handlebar/saddle heights or puncture repairs may be necessary during your travel (using the tools we provide with the bikes).
 Ensuring you have experience in these small repairs and adjustments will allow for a successful trip.

 A typical 8 night itinerary